 Simple, rugged workboats can be used for many roles as designs exist.
 Typically they would be used for diver support, logistics transfer, cable/pipe laying, spill remediation, inshore survey and engineering.
 Workboats might also be used to support mine countermeasures operations.

-The UK is well provided for with workboat designer and manufacturers, Meercat, Alnmaritec, Camarc, South Boats and Lyme Boats to name a few.
+The UK is well provided for with workboat designers and manufacturers, Meercat, Alnmaritec, Camarc, South Boats and Lyme Boats to name a few.

 Actually, not sure if CSB’s are in production anymore so alternatives might be worth looking at.